PerkLab/BreastReconstruction/README.md

     2. Inspect the ClosedRightBreast and ClosedLeftBreast, they should represent the breasts clipped from the model with a curved posterior wall.
 Below are an images of the module performing correctly with the sample mannequin scan.

     ![](https://github.com/PerkLab/BreastReconstruction/blob/master/data/ExampleScreenshots/manequinBreastsFront.PNG "Front View")![](https://github.com/PerkLab/BreastReconstruction/blob/master/data/ExampleScreenshots/manequinBreastsSide.PNG "Side View")

     3. If the module does not produce the correct results please follow the instructions [here](#error)

 ## Error Handling <a name="error"></a>
 If the works flow above produce incorrect results, for example the breast is not cropped correctly.

-1.Try checking the *Error Type 1* check box, then prodceed to step 4 of the workflow
+1. Try checking the *Error Type 1* check box, then prodceed to step 4 of the workflow
 2. Try checking the *Error Type 2* check box, then prodceed to step 4 of the workflow

 ## 3D Surface Scans